 - Saturday, August 5 at 4:30 p.m. at St. Paul Catholic Church, Englewood/North Dayton

 - Sunday, August 6 at 11:00 a.m. at the Cathedral Basilica of St. Peter in Chains, Cincinnati

 - Celebrant: Rev. Jan Schmidt

-Registration is required to attend one of the Golden Jubilee Wedding Masses.
+Registration is required to attend one of the Golden Jubilee Wedding Masses. **Please Note the Cincinnati Mass is at capacity & we will not be taking anymore reservations for it, please consider attending the St Paul mass.
 You may register online by completing the anniversary certificate request form here.
-If you have any questions about the Golden Jubilee Anniversary Mass, please contact our office at email@example.com.
+If you have any questions about the Golden Jubilee Anniversary Mass, please contact our office at firstname.lastname@example.org.

 Family Support Services